Hunter Valley for non drinkers: 9 activities to try

 18th February 2021

 When you think of the Hunter Valley, wine tasting immediately comes to mind.
-However, there is so much more to do and see in this stunning region.
+Home to a vast ocean of vineyards and countless cellar doors, it’s a delight for those seeking a wine-filled escape.
+However, there is so much more to do and see in this stunning region than sip of whites and reds.
 Countless Hunter Valley activities – including those for children and adults – are sprinkled across the rolling hills here.
-This article dedicated to just this.
+This handy article dedicated to just these things!

-Throughout this short blog post, we open your eyes to the non-wine related adventures that await you on your next visit.
-Next time you visit Hunter Valley, bring the kids along and have a fun-packed weekend crammed with activities the whole family can enjoy.
+In this blog post, we open your eyes to the non-wine related adventures that await you on your next visit to the famous Hunter Valley.
+Next time you visit, bring the kids along and have a fun-packed weekend crammed with activities the whole family can enjoy.
 There are so many activities to choose from but here are just a few to get you started.

 This is an absolute must if you are in the region with the family; there is something for every age group to enjoy.
 The stunning gardens cover 14 hectares and have eight kilometres of winding paths that take you through 1000’s of trees, shrubs and ground plants, plus waterfalls and statues.
 Wander through the Indian Gardens with its spicy scents of curry plants, walk through the traditional Moon Gate into the Chinese Garden and then experience the Sunken Garden with its 10 metre waterfall and amazing array of colours.
 For the thrill seeking children there are various rides and slides and a large ferris wheel where they can revel in views from 25 metres up.
 When everyone is tired and hungry then pop along to the precinct for a great selection of dining options followed by a spot of shopping to finish off your day.

 2. Enjoy the ultimate Hunter Valley meal (without the drinks)